SteveHannay/JavascriptCodeQuiz/README.md

 The aim of this project is to create a Quiz for the user to select from multiple choice answers to questions about Javascript.

-The following acceptance criteria was set for by the project :
+The following acceptance criteria was set for the project :

 --------------------------------------------------------------------------------------------------------------------------